ittus/vietnam-stock-price/README.md

 ![Demo picture](./images/demo.jpg)

 ## Notice
-This script use VNDIRECT API.
+This script uses [VNDIRECT](https://www.vndirect.com.vn/) API.
-If you are from VNDIRECT this repository should not be public, please write me an email to vuminhthang [dot] cm [at] gmail [dot] com and I will make it private.
+If you are from VNDIRECT and you think this repository should not be public, please write me an email to vuminhthang [dot] cm [at] gmail [dot] com and I will make it private.

 ## How to use
 ```javascript